 The site lies outside, but adjacent to, the development boundary for Baddesley Ensor and Grendon as defined by the Development Plan.
 The development boundary adjoins the whole length of the southern and western boundaries of the site and housing development has been approved or is under construction to the north and east.
 Policy NW2 of the North Warwickshire Core Strategy (Adopted October 2014) indicates that the settlement is a Category 3A settlement.
 Here, the policy indicates that, development will be permitted in "or adjacent to" development boundaries that is considered to be appropriate to its place in the settlement hierarchy.
-Development hierarchy.
+Development comprising 9 dwellings would thus both be appropriate to its place in the settlement hierarchy.